alfonsoristorato/jpa-spec-kotlin-dsl/README.md

 ## Acknowledgments

 - Built on top of [Spring Data JPA](https://spring.io/projects/spring-data-jpa)
-- Inspired by the need for more idiomatic Kotlin syntax in JPA Specification and PredicateSpecification.
+- Inspired by the need for more idiomatic Kotlin syntax in `JPA` `Specification` and `PredicateSpecification`.

 ## Support